Olliehub/alx_python/python-data_structures/README.md

 You can assume that the list only contains integers You are not allowed to cast integers into strings
 You have to use str.format() to print integers

+Task 2: More returns!
+Write a function that returns a tuple with the length of a string and its first character.

+Prototype: def multiple_returns(sentence):
+If the sentence is empty, the first character should be equal to None You are not allowed to import any module